cschep/schepman.org/about.markdown

 <!-- My [resume](/resume) has more specifics if you're interested. -->

+My wife Natalie is in an amazing [band](https://thebandjoseph.com/) that you should definitely check out.

 I consider it a gift that someone would read my writing so thank you for that.
-If you have anything to say in response I welcome all emails.
+If you have anything to say in response don't hesitate to drop me an [email](mailto:chris@schepman.org).